smart-data-models/dataModel.Weather/WeatherAlert/doc/spec_DE.md

       x-ngsi:
         type: Property
     type:
-      description: 'NGSI Entity type.
-It has to be Alert.'
+      description: 'NGSI entity type.
+It has to be WeatherAlert'
       enum:
-        - Alert
+        - WeatherAlert
       type: string
       x-ngsi:
         type: Property